Employment

 Teaching Load

-As in most independent schools, teachers at Hun play several roles.
-Teaching assignments are generally four or five classes during an eight period day.
 The schedule rotates so most classes meet at different times each day during the week.
-Teachers are generally asked to cover one study hall period each week.
-With regard to extracurricular activities, all teachers are asked to contribute the time and energy equivalent of coaching two seasons of athletics.
-Each faculty member acts as advisor to a small group of students who meet together weekly.
+Upper School teachers are generally asked to cover one study hall period each week.
+With regard to extracurricular activities, all teachers (Upper School and Middle School) are asked to contribute the time and energy equivalent of coaching two seasons of athletics.

 Faculty members are expected to support our students by attending School events such as athletic contests, dramatic productions, and alumni events.
 All students must meet yearly community service requirements and faculty members are encouraged to take students to community service programs and work alongside them.